Rajeshwari-Rudra/GDP1/README.md

 # Player Won:

-Within the stipulated time player who scores maximum points while reaching maximum locations in less time is considered to be winner.This can be concluded from the sample data entered into player entity.
+Within the stipulated time player who scores maximum points while reaching maximum locations in less time is considered to be winner.This can be concluded from the sample data entered into player entity.A team that scores maximum number of points within the given time will be declared as winner.